simon-frankau/speedball2-re-amiga/README.md

 Save game is similar, with the serialised state being written to the first track for league (magic "leag") and second track for cup ("cup ").

+## Artificial Intelligence

+There's a lot that could be said about the algorithms the game uses, but I don't have the energy for that right now.
+One thing I really want to note, though, is that it doesn't cheat: The AI interacts with the rest of the game via the controller variables, providing the same input a human could.
+Not all games are like this!